wrightmat/dnd-eberron/locations/Urthhold.md

 - **Vilberg Dargakk** (male half-orc).
 Shopkeeper.
 - **Gilbert** (male half-orc).
 Meat market owner.
 - **Mumpena Daergel** (female half-orc).
 Blacksmith.
+- **Boruk "Ironfist" Vonn** (male half-orc).
+The dockmaster, and a towering half-orc with a muscular build, standing at 6'5".
+His skin is a dark green, marred with scars from old battles and accidents at the docks.
+His most distinctive feature is his right arm, which has been replaced with a finely crafted iron prosthetic, giving him the nickname "Ironfist."
+His eyes are a piercing amber, always scanning the docks with a watchful gaze.
+He often wears a leather vest and sturdy boots, suitable for the rugged work of a dockmaster.
+Boruk is known for his stern and no-nonsense attitude.
+He runs the docks with an iron fist, ensuring everything runs smoothly and efficiently.

 ### Locations